FreeRADIUS/wiki.freeradius.org/version4/notes.md

 It also likely means that this works for RFC 7542 style realms (`@example.com`).
 Other kinds of realms do *not* get this tracking.
 Oh well, too bad for them.

+## Control socket

+i.e. sockets which send a lot of data.

+The state machine for the worker thread needs to be fully async. i.e. the underlying IO such as `cprintf` in `src/main/command.c` has to be able to `YIELD` and `RESUME`.

+The protocols that write lots of data need to be self-clocked with respect to the network.
+They send data (10K, 100K, 1M, etc.) to the network thread, along with a message of "wake me up when at 50%" (for example).
+The network thread writes the data, and when it reaches the previously-set mark, notifies the worker thread.

+This process means that the worker thread is async, and uses memory buffers to even out bursts of traffic.
+The network thread is async in network IO, and just reads / writes messages internally.

+Or, we could just push the file descriptor to the worker thread, and have it do the blocking writes.

+## Timing and signaling for Queues

+When a message goes into a queue, the recipient generally needs to be signalled.
+However, kqueue / select APIs don't work well with pthread_cond_wait().
+So we need a solution.

+One solution is kqueue user signals, or self pipes.
+The problem with this approach is that it involves a system call to send the signal, and a system call to receive it.
+Which is huge overhead at high packet rates.

+A better approach for high packet rates is self-clocking.
+When a network thread reads a packet, it also checks the incoming queues from the worker threads.
+If the packets are coming in quickly enough, this (somewhat delayed) check will add minimal latency.

+Even better, for UDP sockets, the worker thread can just send the reply itself, and then send the message to the network thread.
+If the network thread receives a new packet using the same ID, it will ignore the message.
+Otherwise, it will put the packet into the dedup tree.

+The queue reader can put a timer in (say 1ms) so that if it doesn't get signalled by something else, it still wakes up to service the timer and check the queues.
+If a few timers go off without there being anything in the queue, it sets a flag in the queue saying "signal me when there is a new queue entry".
+And sets one last timer, and after that timer fires, goes to sleep.

+The last timer fire is there to (mostly) catch race conditions where the message originator doesn't see the flag, and therefore doesn't send a signal, even though the recipient is expecting one.

+The result of this design is that for high packet rates there is (perhaps) some small latency added, but not much.
+For low packet rates, there is a small amount of busy polling before the system goes to sleep.

+### A better approach

+An even better approach is for the originator to have it's own queue of outstanding messages which it's sending to a particular destination.
+Then, instead of sending messages, it sends the queue.

+i.e. it inserts objects into it's own local queue.
+If the queue is empty, the originator inserts it's local queue into the receipients inbound xqueue, and then signals the recipient.

+If the local queue is non-empty, the originator assumes that the recipient has already picked up the message, and does not signal the recipient.

+We could also put the messages into a linked list, with head / tail / cleanup, but that would probably involve a lot more memory thrashing.

+The result *should* be massively reduced contention on the recipients inbound queue.

+When the recipient gets a signal, it pulls the originators queue off of the inbound queue, and caches it locally.
+Any messages are then de-queued by the recipient, directly from the originators queue.
+This design means that the recipient has to keep local references to each originators queue.
+There are cleanup / timing issues associated with this, but are solvable.

+The recipient (if busy) then busy-polls the queues until they're empty.
+At which point, it discards the queue, and waits for a new signal.
+There should be some signal to the caller that it needs to re-start signalling?

+Or does it need to do that?
+The only thing is that the recipient has to *not* check for signals in between the time the queue goes from 1..0, and the time it drops the queue.

+Or, the recipient signals the caller via a message that it's dropping the queue.  e.g. mark messages "busy-looping", then "about to drop the queue", followed by "acked from the originator", and then it can drop the queue.